Niedersachsen-class frigate: Contract award

 The contract was signed on 17 June 2020.
 In June 2020 the German parliaments budgetary committee officially cleared 6 billion Euros for the first four ships and two options with the first ship planned to be commissioned by 2027.
-The contract awarded to Damen covers the ships, training facilities as well as two ASW and two detention modules and amounts to 5.48 billion Euros while weapons are contracted separately.
-Initial operating capability for the ships - to be based in Wilhelmshaven - is expected in 2028.
+The contract awarded to Damen covered the ships, training facilities as well as two ASW and two detention modules and amounts to 5.48 billion Euros while weapons were contracted separately.
+Initial operating capability for the ships - to be based in Wilhelmshaven - was expected in 2028, later estimated as 2032.

-Thales at its facilities in the Netherlands and Germany will provide radar, IT and fire control systems, in particular the "Tacticos" combat management system and the AWWS ("above water warfare system") fire control solution.
-In November 2020, the provider of the underwater warfare suite had yet to be decided.
+Thales at its facilities in the Netherlands and Germany were to provide radar, IT and fire control systems, in particular the "Tacticos" combat management system and the AWWS ("above water warfare system") fire control solution.
+In November 2020, the provider of the underwater warfare suite had not been decided.

-Wärtsila SAM Electronics in Hamburg will integrate the ships electrical systems while Canadian company OSI Maritime is delivering the navigation suite and Rolls-Royce unit Power Systems is responsible for the ship platform management and automation systems.
+Wärtsila SAM Electronics in Hamburg would integrate the ships electrical systems while Canadian company OSI Maritime would deliver the navigation suite and Rolls-Royce unit Power Systems was responsible for the ship platform management and automation systems.
 ABB was awarded a contract to supply the ships DC power system.
-Electric drive motors and the gearbox will be provided by Renk.
-The frigates will also be equipped with systems to handle CBRN threats, which includes multiple ChemProX-DS chemical detectors and RanidX radiation detectors.
+Electric drive motors and the gearbox were to be provided by Renk.
+The frigates would also be equipped with systems to handle CBRN threats, which includes multiple ChemProX-DS chemical detectors and RanidX radiation detectors.

 Construction

-The design passed a critical design review in early 2022, after which construction of the first ship began in December 2023 with the first steel-cutting in Wolgast while keel laying is intended for 2024.
+The design passed a critical design review in early 2022, after which construction of the first ship began in December 2023, with the first steel-cutting in Wolgast while keel laying was intended for 2024.

-While the fore ships will be constructed in Wolgast, the aft ships will be built in Kiel where both will be joined and towed to Hamburg.
-Fitting, tests and trials are to take place in Hamburg.
-The Hamburg Ship Model Basin (HSVA) is conducting model-based flow testing.
-On 3 June 2024 the keel for the first F126 frigate, the Niedersachsen, was laid down.
+While the fore section of the ships were to be constructed in Wolgast, the aft sections would be built in Kiel, then joined and towed to Hamburg.
+Fitting, tests and trials were to take place in Hamburg.
+The Hamburg Ship Model Basin (HSVA) conducted model-based flow testing.
+On 3 June 2024 the keel for the first F126 frigate, Niedersachsen, was laid down.